Skip to content

 This depends on the clue you get, which can change everytime you enter the level.
 Each statue corresponds to a member of your party when facing the teleporter.
 In general, you want to only repair the statue at the position that corresponds with the member or members that fits the clue.
 The answer could be that no statue gets restored.
 The elf in the Tavern will tell you about Races and Classes using the same language used in the clues.

-• "Wise and long-lives race" = Elves
+• "Wise and long-lives race" = Any elves

-• "Brave Fighters" = Fighter (not Wanderer)
+• "Brave Fighters" = Any Fighter (not Wanderer)

-• "Skillfull" = Thief
+• "Skillfull" = Any Thief

 If you get the answer right the teleporter will take you to a room with the exit stairs.
 From there you will have to proceed down to B7F.
+(There is an exit nearby.)

 Do I have to walk past the poison on B7F of the Beginning Abyss every time?